 I can vividly remember that day in 2004 when I built myself a new computer after months of saving, just so I could play World of Warcraft.
 I had waited all damn evening for it to install, swapping out CDs the moment the prompt appeared.
 But it took too long.
 I only had about half an hour to play.
 I wandered the frigid tundra of Dun Morogh as a dwarf hunter I named Durian (I didn't know it was a fruit at the time) before my mom forced me to bed.
 Despite her best attempts to ruin it, this was still a defining moment for me.
 In those short minutes, I glimpsed a virtual world beyond anything I could imagine.

-World of Warcraft: Classic didn't give me that same magical feeling.
+World of Warcraft Classic (opens in new tab) didn't give me that same magical feeling.
 From the 60 minutes I played, the one thing I can definitely say is that I was pretty bored.
 When I first spawned into Westfall, it was overwhelming having to remember esoteric concepts patched out eons ago.
 Auto-attacking?
 Skill trees?
 Having to actually read quest text?

 This is World of Warcraft almost exactly as it existed back in the day, before a decade of quality of life updates slowly transformed it into the Warcraft of modern times.
-What World of Warcraft: Classic most certainly is not is a portal that leads back to a time when killing 15 boars felt exciting.
+What World of Warcraft Classic most certainly is not is a portal that leads back to a time when killing 15 boars felt exciting.
 Just like all those times I dusted off old game disks and installed them hoping for that wonderful hit of nostalgia, Classic didn't deliver—but that doesn't mean I don't like it.
 In fact, I feel just the opposite.

 A trip down read-only memory lane

-World of Warcraft: Classic is a stubbornly authentic recreation that will likely turn away many players.
+World of Warcraft Classic is a stubbornly authentic recreation that will likely turn away many players.
 Once the retro MMO novelty wore off, I remembered what a cruel game WoW used to be.
 In Westfall, my dwarf hunter accepted a quest to kill Defias bandits that had holed up in the nearby village of Moonbrook.
 I'm used to being able to fight up to a dozen enemies at once, elegantly mashing a sequence of hotkey abilities to easily dispatch them.
 But in Classic, pulling even just two enemies was a fatal error that I accidentally repeated again and again—each death requiring a painfully long run from the graveyard to my corpse.

-It was frustrating, but that's what I love the most about World of Warcraft: Classic.
+It was frustrating, but that's what I love the most about World of Warcraft Classic.
 Though the graphics and interface look similar to the modern version, there's also a mountain of nuances that make them feel like distinctly different games.
 Battle for Azeroth finely tunes WoW's reward loop so that even players with 20 minutes can accomplish something meaningful.
 In Classic, by contrast, I spent 20 minutes just trying to find some dude's wife for a quest that offered an almost insulting number of experience points.
 And that's just the tip of the Classic iceberg.

 Each class comes equipped with a wealth of skills that are cool on paper but aren't very necessary, like hunters being able to temporarily see through the eyes of their pet.
 Combat feels significantly slower, and there's just not a lot to do outside of quests that ask you to kill a dozen or so of the same monster.